SkyNotion/simplebudget/readme.md

 Simple Budget is a very simple budgeting software, It consists of two parts the server (Which this is) and a client, Although the server's API can be utilized by  other clients.

-Simple Budget Server is the server software powering Simple Budget, And it is the core of the whole application.

-Simple Budget Server is built with `larave v5.0` framework, Simple Budget Server has tested only with `php v5.6`
+Simple Budget Server is built with `larave v5.4` framework, Simple Budget Server has tested only with `php v5.6`

-NOTE: To develop `Simple Budget Server` i looked at [gnucash](https://gnucash.org/) to understand how it does accounts, transactions and budgeting.
+NOTE: To develop `Simple Budget` i looked at [gnucash](https://gnucash.org/) to understand how it does accounts, transactions and budgeting.

 ## Features
     - Create user accounts